-Typical open loop piping is shown in Figure 2.
+Typical open loop piping is shown in Figure 3.
 Shut off valves should be included in case of servicing.
 Boiler drains or other valves should be 'tee'd' into the line to allow acid flushing of just the heat exchanger.
 Pressure temperature plugs should be used so that flow and temperature can be measured.
-Piping materials should be limited to PVC SCH80 or copper.
-Due to the pressure and temperature extremes, PVC SCH40 is not recommended.
+Supply and return water piping should be limited to copper, HPDE, or other acceptable high temperature material.
+Note that PVC or CPVC material is not recommended as they are not compatible with the polyolester oil used in HFC-410A products.
 Water quantity should be plentiful and of good quality.
 Consult Table 2 for water quality guidelines.
 The unit can be ordered with either a copper or cupro-nickel water heat exchanger.
 Copper is recommended for closed loop systems and open loop ground water systems that are not high in mineral content or corrosiveness.
 In conditions anticipating heavy scale formation or in brackish water, a cupro-nickel heat exchanger is recommended.
 In ground water situations where scaling could be heavy or where biological growth such as iron bacteria will be present, a closed loop system is recommended.
 Heat exchanger coils may over time lose heat exchange capabilities due to a build up of mineral deposits inside.
 These can be cleaned only by a qualified service mechanic as acid and special pumping equipment are required.